What is Bursitis?

 What is a Bursa?

-A bursa can be thought of as a self-contained bag with a lubricant and no air inside.
+A bursa is essentially a self-contained bag of lubricant that keeps reduces friction between two moving structures in your body.
 If you imagine rubbing this bag between your hands; movement of your hands would be smooth and effortless.
-That is what a bursa is meant to do; offer a smooth, slippery surface between two objects.
+In other words, a bursa provides a a low-friction, slippery and smooth interfaces between two moving objects eg a tendon and a bone.

-Your bursa is found throughout your body where muscles and tendons glide over bones.
+Bursae are found throughout your body, where muscles and tendons glide over bones.
 You have more than 150 bursae in your body.
-These small, fluid-filled sacs lubricate and cushion pressure points between your bones and the tendons and muscles near your joints.
-Without the bursa between these surfaces, movements would be painful due to friction.
+Without your bursa between these surfaces, your movements would be painful due to friction.
+Much like the pain associated with bursitis.

 What Causes Bursitis?

-When your bursa becomes inflamed, the bursa loses its gliding capabilities, and becomes more and more irritated and painful when it is moved.
+During active bursitis, your bursa loses its painless and low-friction gliding capabilities.
 The added bulk of the swollen bursa causes more friction within an already confined space.

 There are several common causes of bursitis.
 They include the following: